Noch Fragen? Kontaktiere Sie uns!Wir sind bemüht innerhalb eines Werktages zu antworten.

 When thinking of Greece, the characteristic postcard picture of white cube houses with their blue shutters lining a labyrinth of alleys may come to mind.
 This distinctive Greek image is exactly what you will find when exploring the towns of the Cyclades.
 It was here, over 5,000 years ago, that the first advanced European civilisation was established.
 If you want to experience traditional Greece, this is the perfect place to do so!
 Discover the Greek islands of Kea, Kithnos, Serifos and Sifnos on our “Cyclades & Saronic Islands” Islandhopping tour.
 These are some of the quietest islands in the Cyclades and a true insider tip!
 Experience the Cyclades with all your senses: taste the delicious honey, cultivated since ancient times, as well as the various cheeses made from sheep’s, goats and cow’s milk.
 What’s more, these delicious treats make wonderful gifts and souvenirs!

 “Dodeka” is the Greek word for twelve while “nisos” means island.
 It is from this that the twelve main islands belonging to the famous Aegean archipelago, located off the coast of Turkey, received its name Dodecanese.
 Explore these sunny islands on the Greek Aegean Sea with us by hybrid bike and mountain bike.
-The ancient Asklepion on Kos, where the famous doctor Hippocrates learned the art of modern medicine, the peace and tranquillity of the island of Lipsi, the volcanic island of Nisyros and the island of Kalymnos, famous for its sponges since ancient times, can be counted among the best islands to visit in Greece.
+The ancient Asklepion on Kos, where the famous doctor Hippocrates learned the art of modern medicine, the peace and tranquillity of the island of Lipsi, the volcanic island of Nisyros and the island of Kalymnos, famous for its sponges since ancient times, can be counted among the best islands to visit while Greek island hopping.

 ⇒ South Greek Aegean